-What you must pay when you get Services that are covered for you these services may apply for any procedures or tests performed while under observation.
+What you must pay when you get Services that are covered for you these services If you go to the Emergency Room and are asked to stay for further observation, you will only pay the ER copay.
+Please refer to the "Emergency Care" section of this chart for what you pay for an ER visit.
+Additional costs may apply for any procedures or tests performed while under observation.
 See Outpatient Hospital Services section.
 Prior authorization requirements may apply.
-Outpatient hospital services In-Network: Diagnostic Procedures and Tests We cover medically-necessary services you get in the outpatient \$110 copayment department of a hospital for diagnosis or treatment of an illness or injury.
-Outpatient Hospital Covered services include, but are not limited to: Advanced Imaging Services • Services in an emergency department or outpatient clinic, such as \$275 copayment observation services or outpatient surgery Outpatient Hospital • Laboratory and diagnostic tests billed by the hospital • Mental health care, including care in a partial-hospitalization program, if Nuclear Medicine Services a doctor certifies that inpatient treatment would be required without it \$110 copayment • X-rays and other radiology services billed by the hospital Outpatient Hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Basic Radiological Services \$110 copayment Note: Unless the provider has written an order to admit you as an inpatient Outpatient Hospital to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Outpatient hospital services In-Network: Diagnostic Procedures and Tests We cover medically-necessary services you get in the outpatient \$75 copayment department of a hospital for diagnosis or treatment of an illness or injury.
+Outpatient Hospital Covered services include, but are not limited to: Advanced Imaging Services • Services in an emergency department or outpatient clinic, such as \$225 copayment observation services or outpatient surgery Outpatient Hospital Laboratory and diagnostic tests billed by the hospital • Mental health care, including care in a partial-hospitalization program, if Nuclear Medicine Services a doctor certifies that inpatient treatment would be required without it \$225 copayment X-rays and other radiology services billed by the hospital Outpatient Hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Basic Radiological Services \$125 copayment Note: Unless the provider has written an order to admit you as an inpatient Outpatient Hospital to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, Diagnostic Mammography you might still be considered an outpatient.
 If you are not sure if you are an \$0 copayment outpatient, you should ask the hospital staff.
 Outpatient Hospital You can also find more information in a Medicare fact sheet called Are You Radiation Therapy a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet 20% coinsurance is available on the Web at - Outpatient Hospital https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.p df or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet 20% coinsurance is available on the Web at Outpatient Hospital https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.p df or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call Lab Services 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 \$0 copayment days a week.
 Outpatient Hospital Prior authorization requirements may apply.
-Surgery Services \$275 copayment Outpatient Hospital Mental Health Services \$25 copayment Outpatient Hospital - Partial Hospitalization Wound Care \$20 copayment
+Surgery Services \$225 copayment Outpatient Hospital